-Section 23-216.
-Commission and Professional Staff
+23-215.
+Commission And Professional Staff

 "Commission" means the Standing Rock Gaming Commission established pursuant to Chapter 3 of this Ordinance.
-Professional Staff shall mean the Chairman in the exercise of Executive Secretary function and responsibilities; an Office Manager; Gaming Inspectors; a Tribal Liaison Officer to work with Grand River Casino & Resorts, Inc.; an Executive Committee member to work with the Prairie Knights Casino & Lodge.
+Professional staff shall mean the Chairman in the exercise of Executive Secretary functions and responsibilities; an Office Manager; Gaming Inspectors; a Licensing Assistant; a Tribal Liaison Officer to work with Grand River Casino & Resorts, Inc.; an Executive Committee member to work with the Prairie Knights Casino & Lodge and the Seven Circle Resorts, Inc.

-Section 23-217.
-National Indian Gaming Commission
+23-216.
+National Indian Gaming Commission.